imaksimova/webdevelop.pro/content/blog/ci-cd-to-release-high-quality-products-at-speed.md

 ---
 title: "CI/CD to release high-quality products at speed"
-subTitle: "Many software companies today are using Continuous Integration and Continuous Delivery (CI/CD) to release high-quality products at speed."
+subTitle: "Many software companies today are using Continuous Integration and Continuous Delivery (CI/CD) to release high-quality products at speed"
 description: "CI/CD to release high-quality products at speed"
 date: 2022-07-19
 draft: false